heutelbeck/sapl-policy-engine/sapl-documentation/2_3_PolicyStructure.md

 ## What is a Policy?

-A Policy expresses a collection of authorization rules that implement an arbitrary access control model required by an application.
+A policy expresses a collection of authorization rules that implement an arbitrary access control model required by an application.

 The basic idea is that a policy states "if these conditions are met, then either vote `permit` or `deny` in regard to the